When you are confused between the words given by the patient, look at the tongue!

 - Acute illness – white furring

-- Hairy tongue – Due to elongation of filiform papillae which is provoked by poor oral and general debility.
+- Hairy tongue (Homeopathy Treatment for Hairy Tongue) – Due to elongation of filiform papillae which is provoked by poor oral and general debility.

 - Geographic tongue – Irregularly shaped red and white patches resembling a map on dorsal and lateral surfaces.
 The cause is unknown.

 - Median rhomboid glossitis – Smooth nodular red area in the posterior midline of the tongue.